HamzaSamiHussein/HTML/README.md

-# Web Desgin For Evernbody explanaiton
+# Web Desgin For Everybody explanaiton
-This site is to explain the content of Web Design For EVerybody Coursera course.
+This site is to explain the content of Web Design For Everybody Coursera course.
 You can find the course [here](https://duckduckgo.com).